django-auth-ldap/django-auth-ldap/docs/source/performance.rst

        :setting:`AUTH_LDAP_MIRROR_GROUPS` and relying on
        :class:`~django.contrib.auth.backends.ModelBackend` to supply group
        permissions.
     #. **Don't access user.ldap_user.***.
-These properties are only cached
+These properties are only cached on a
-       on a per-request basis.
-If you can propagate LDAP attributes to a :class:`~django.contrib.auth.models.User` or profile object, they will
-       only be updated at login. ``user.ldap_user.attrs`` triggers an LDAP connection for every request in which it's accessed.
+       per-request basis.
+If you can propagate LDAP attributes to a :class:`~django.contrib.auth.models.User`, they will only be updated at login. ``user.ldap_user.attrs`` triggers an LDAP connection for every request in which it's accessed.
 If you're not using :setting:`AUTH_LDAP_USER_DN_TEMPLATE`, then accessing
        ``user.ldap_user.dn`` will also trigger an LDAP connection.
     #. **Use simpler group types**.
 Some grouping mechanisms are more expensive